-Seville's most popular painter in the later seventeenth century was Bartolomé Esteban Murillo.
+Seville's most popular painter in the later 17th century was Bartolomé Esteban Murillo.

 The convincingly modeled, life-size figures, framed within an illusionistically painted window, derive from Dutch paintings that were meant to fool the eye.

 More information on this painting can be found in the Gallery publication Spanish Paintings of the Fifteenth through Nineteenth Centuries, which is available as a free PDF https://www.nga.gov/content/dam/ngaweb/research/publications/pdfs/spanish-painting-15th-19th-centuries.pdf